Burnley sign Weghorst from Wolfsburg

-Wout Weghorst: Burnley sign Netherlands striker from Wolfsburg on three-and-a-half-year deal
+Wout Weghorst: Burnley sign Netherlands striker from Wolfsburg for £12m

 Last updated on .From the section Burnley

-Burnley have signed Netherlands striker Wout Weghorst from Wolfsburg for an undisclosed feel.
+Burnley have signed Netherlands striker Wout Weghorst from Wolfsburg for £12m.

-The 29-year-old signed a three-and-a-half year contract until June 2025 with the Premier League strugglers.
+The 29-year-old, who scored 70 goals in 144 games for the German club, signed a three-and-a-half year contract until June 2025 with the Premier League strugglers.

 Weghorst arrives at Turf Moor after Chris Wood's £25m departure to Newcastle.